redis/redis-doc/commands/sort.md

 In this case, any use of `GET` or `BY` which reference external key pattern will cause the command to fail with an error.

 Starting from Redis 7.0, any use of `GET` or `BY` which reference external key pattern will only be allowed in case the current user running the command has full key read permissions.
 Full key read permissions can be set for the user by, for example, specifying `'%R~*'` or `'~*` with the relevant command access rules.
 You can check the `ACL SETUSER` command manual for more information on setting ACL access rules.
 If full key read permissions aren't set, the command will fail with an error.

-    > ACL SETUSER alice on NOPASS +sort ~weight_* ~mylist OK
-    > AUTH alice
-        OK
-    > SORT mylist BY weight_*
-        (error) NOPERM this user has no permissions to access one of the keys used as arguments

 ## Storing the result of a SORT operation

 By default, `SORT` returns the sorted elements to the client.